YoelMonsalve/SimpleApp/README.md

 ### How it is made

-This App reads a JSON file, and is able to store the information contained in it to a MySQL database.
-Then, reads the info and shows it on a simple but stylized webpage, to show a handy presentation.
-I used some CSS/Bootstrap styles to give that appearance.
+This App reads a JSON file, then stores the information parsed in a `SQL` database.
+Then, reads the info and shows it on a simple but stylized webpage, this way offering a comfortable view to users.
+I used some CSS/Bootstrap styles to achieve that.

 #### Data

 The first step, is to structure the information using tables.
-My proposal to work with what is contained in the file, was by creating three tables: `samples`, `CurrentMedications` and `GeneInfo`:
+My proposal to deal with data contained in the file, was creating three tables: `samples`, `CurrentMedications` and `GeneInfo`:

 ```
 CREATE TABLE `samples` (